 The new law doesn’t make headphones legal while driving.
 In fact, it’s been illegal to drive while wearing headphones for years.
 The new law does nothing to change that.
 Headphone simply create too much of a distraction to be considered safe.

 If you’re wearing headphones, it’s impossible for you to hear what’s going on around you.
 You won’t be able to hear other drivers who honk their horns.
 You won’t hear sirens or emergency vehicles.
 They simply create too much of a distraction.

-If you’re caught wearing headphone, you’ll be subject to the same penalties outlined above.
+If you’re caught wearing headphones, you’ll be subject to the same penalties outlined above.
 It’ll be almost impossible for your Atlanta auto accident lawyer to get the prosecutor to dismiss a ticket if you’re caught wearing headphones while driving.